 - Green-Indicates when the last scan occurred. - Blue-Pending status.
 Scanning is in progress. - Red-Indicates an issue with the configuration.
 A tooltip is available for red statuses.
 Click on it to display information about the issue.

 Tip: You can remove a configuration from a Robot Manager by clicking the X on the configuration name.

-• "Add a Location Tag" on page 35
+• "Add Location Tags to Robots" on page 36